cidgoh/DataHarmonizer/script/menu_manager/README_menu_manager.md

 ## Quick-start workflow

 **Note that some terminals access python as "python3".
 ALSO, menu_manager.py needs to be run within the context of the folder you want to generate schema.yaml in.
-If menu_manager.py location is not set in the shell environment then you will need to reference it using a relative path to the DataHarmonizer script/ folder, .e.g  "python ../../../script/menu_manager.py" .**
+If menu_manager.py location is not set in the shell environment then you will need to reference it using a relative path to the DataHarmonizer script/ folder, e.g. `python ../../../script/menu_manager/menu_manager.py`.**

 ```bash
 # 1. Add sources (auto-detects type, downloads, adds to menu_config.yaml)